Friday morning, The Michigan Licensed Beverage Association (MLBA) released its 'Ready to Reopen' Resource Guide for Michigan bars and restaurants.

-The 20-page guide includes sections on cleaning and sanitation, social distancing, monitoring employee health, and food and beverage safety to help assist bars and restaurants moving forward.
+To help and assist bars and restaurants reopen amidst a pandemic, the 20-page guide includes sections on cleaning and sanitation, social distancing, monitoring employee health, and food and beverage safety.

 “We were supportive of Governor Whitmer’s initial orders to temporarily close bars and restaurants for the greater good – the health and safety of Michiganders,” MLBA Executive Director Scott Ellis said.
 “However, the extensions have shut us down for too long.
 It’s time to start opening back up or many businesses will remain shuttered forever.”